Best Top 10 Tips for Interior Lighting

 2. Architectural Features

-If the space has interesting architectural features, these can be cleverly highlighted to give them a presence, add drama, and create a design statement.
+If the space has interesting architectural features, these can be cleverly highlighted to give them a presence, add splendour, and create a design statement.

 3. Aesthetics & Style

-You should keep in mind what style you are trying to achieve with your lighting design.
+It would be best if you kept in mind what style you are trying to achieve with your interior lighting design.
 Each source of light should complement the other and not compete.
 Do the light fittings you are considering both improve the aesthetics of the room and, additionally, stand the test of time?

 4. Mocking up